Reflection positivity and invertible topological phases: Equivariant stable homotopy theory

-The operation $X\wedge Z$ can be extended to a symmetric monoidal smash product on spectra.
-It has the property that it commutes with colimits in both variables, and for $G$-spaces $Z_{1}$ and $Z_{2}$ and integers $k,\ell\ge 0$ one has
+The operation $X\wedge Z$ extends to a symmetric monoidal smash product on spectra.
+In fact there is a unique extension having the property that it commutes with colimits in both variables, and for spaces $Z_{1}$ and $Z_{2}$ and integers $k,\ell\ge 0$ one has